0xaf1f/bond/bond.1.md

 This program imitates the functionality of Plan 9's **bind** command.
 While it currently does not work the same way, it should achieve a similar result.

+# BUGS

+Please see <https://gitlab.com/afif/bond/issues> for known issues or to report new ones.

 # SEE ALSO

 http://man.cat-v.org/plan_9/1/bind